 My friends and I spent two weeks with him.
 As it turned out, he caught his stream in the 1990s (just as the 2000s, of course) and was 40 years old when I saw him.
 He was younger in the soul than many of my peers, seriously!

 Symbolically, in my favorite photo of Paul and me together, we’re holding Mór Jókai’s book, By the Time We Grow Old.
 It’s as if we both doubted it would ever be possible.
-He moved it to the left side since he could no longer wear the mohawk in the middle of his head because of baldness.
+He moved the mohawk to the left side since he could no longer wear it in the middle of his head because of baldness.

 Many people blamed him for plagiarizing Keith Flint’s hairstyle, but Paul rejects all such assumptions.
 And so we move smoothly directly to the introduction of the style that my friend adores so much.